ra-69/google-chatbot/Readme.md

 - `/unschedule` Cancel report scheduling.

 ### Report Collection
 The process of reports collection looks like as a natural dialog and consists of several sequential steps.
-When status report is activated chat bot sends questions like `What did you accomplished yesterday?` to particular fellow and waits for reply.
+When status report is activated chat bot sends questions like `What did you accomplish yesterday?` to particular fellow and waits for reply.
 After report is completed chat bot confirms it with the message `Thank you have a wonderful day!`.
 A collected report is sent to all admins in realtime and becomes available to review.